Capstone-Skynet/Integration/SkynetWebApp/README.md

 # SkynetWebApp

-A node.js server-client webapp for the base station.
+A js server-client webapp for the base station.

 ## Packages